the Figures (a Handbook)

 It is difficult to stay with the knowledge that the two statements remain the same but hold that knowledge because this is not a logic exercise.

-Some people see something certain in the belief that facts do not care about your feelings, as though facts derive power from a noble indifference.
+Some people claim it certain that facts do not care about your feelings, as though facts derive power from a noble indifference.
 This personification of facts distorts their nature and misrepresents our relationship to them.
 We bring the feelings to that relationship.
-We develop a fondness for some facts and a dislike of others, deny many of them and try to inhabit a few.
+We develop a fondness for some facts, a dislike of others, deny many of them and try to inhabit a few.
 We arrange them into structures and assign them purpose.
-For instance, when someone tells you that facts do not care about your feelings, the person almost always does so as a lead in to their own beloved fact, the one they believe remakes everything.
+For instance, when someone tells you that facts do not care about your feelings, it almost always leads into their own beloved fact, the one they believe remakes everything.
 The truth is that facts don’t achieve things any more than they refuse to feel things.
 Facts exist and sometimes they barely do that.

 A quote is a kind of fact.
 A quote simply claims that a statement exists, and you can verify that claim by following the citation.
 Here is a quote within a quote from an article titled, “The Birth of Google,” written by John Battelle and published in Wired magazine in August 2005.
-Batelle writes that Larry Page, “reasoned that the entire Web was loosely based on the premise of citation - after all, what is a link but a citation?
+Batelle tells how a young Larry Page admired the way the social sciences generated value with citations and, reasoned that the entire Web was loosely based on the premise of citation - after all, what is a link but a citation?
 If [Page] could divine a method to count and qualify each backlink on the Web, as Page put it ‘the Web would become a more valuable place’."

 Here is another fact: In April 1998, Larry Page and Sergey Brin published their article, “The Anatomy of a Large-Scale Hypertextual Web Search Engine.”
-It has become a citation.
+It become a citation.
 According to Google scholar, it has been cited 23,952 times and now 23,953 times with the writing of this essay.
-Page and Brin’s idea launched a thousand ships.
-Some would say they set an empire in motion.
-Their engine gave meaning to the singular statements floating in the Web’s ether.
+Page and Brin’s article launched a thousand ships.
+Some would say it set an empire in motion.
+The engine it describes gave meaning to the singular statements floating in the Web’s ether.
+It also tethered us all to the social scientific project and its perpetual deferment of action.

 Citations generate value mainly by measuring volume.
 The value is set by the number of times a statement is referenced.
 The count is indifferent (so to speak) to the statement’s content, and that radical feature became a bug in Google’s engine.
 Or else it was a bug that became the feature.